 4. Multimedia & Podcasts

 Brands create in all sorts of different mediums,video and audio.
 Rather than creating one off pieces of content, you can repurpose them into extra content on your newsletter.
-Turn a weekly podcast where you chat with local dispensaries or you have customer-sourced art you like to display.
+Publish a weekly podcast where you chat with local dispensaries or you have customer-sourced art you like to display.
 Email is your channel to send it.

 5. Lifestyle Blog